skoriche/Climate-REF4CMIP/README.md

 <!--- --8<-- [start:description] -->

-CMIP Rapid Evaluation Framework can be installed with pip, mamba or conda:
+CMIP Rapid Evaluation Framework can be installed with pip, mamba or conda (mamba and conda releases are not yet implemented):

-The following commands don't work yet, but will be updated when we have a release.

 ```bash
 pip install cmip_ref